Are you ready to conquer your college admission dreams?

 How do I register?

-- If you don’t already have one, create a College Board account here.
+- Use your College Board account to register and access prep tools.
+If you don’t already have one, create a College Board account here.

 When should I take the SAT?
 How many times should I test?